palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

     improve or consolidate the change; for example, someone else may be concurrently working on a similar feature or fix.

-  - Positive Interaction and communication strengthens social bonds between team members.
+  - Positive interaction and communication strengthens social bonds between team members.

 - **Consistency** in a code base makes code easier to read and